ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 - The "enc" header parameter MUST NOT be present.
   This is because no separate content encryption algorithm is used in this mode.
 - The protected header parameter "psk_id" MAY be present.
-- The protected header parameter "ek" MUST NOT be present.
+- The header parameter "ek" MUST NOT be present.
 - There MUST be exactly one recipient.
 - The JWE Encrypted Key MUST be the encapsulated secret, as defined in {{Section 5 of I-D.ietf-hpke-hpke}}.
 - The JWE Initialization Vector and JWE Authentication Tag MUST be the empty octet sequence.